a-karma/Bogor_Workshop/DAY_4/Session3.md

 Question: How do you decide which sites we use to calculate mutational load?

 The conservation scores we will be using is the SIFT score.
-The SIFT score is a measure of deleteriousness of a mutation by how harmful is the change to the protein structure.
-Consequently, it is only available on coding sequence.
+The SIFT score is a measure of amino acid similarity, which indicates the potential impact of a mutation on protein function.
+Ranging from 0.0 to 1.0, the score signifies the likelihood of a mutation affecting protein function.
+Scores closer to 0.0 suggest a higher probability of deleterious effects, while scores closer to 1.0 indicate a lower probability of functional disruption.
+Variants with SIFT scores between 0.0 and 0.05 are generally considered deleterious.
+SIFT scores can only be computed for mutation in coding region of the genome.

+Other type of conservation score can also be used for this type of analysis, we encourage you to read this review if you want to know more:

 ### Task 0: Prepping your working directory